Expressing Our Love Through Activism

 For the past few years, every full moon, Hina Luna has sent off lunar love letters to the inboxes of an intimate group of readers I call the Hina Luna Full Moon Circle.
 Last year, what was offered in this space underwent a reinvention and is now a consistent collection of reflections divided into four segments: Moon Musings, a Featured Offering from the Hina Luna shop, a Simple Pleasure, and finally, Love In Action.

 Like much of my work with Hina Luna, the Love In Action segment required some sitting with in order to properly define the intention I had for this feature, and the welcomed help of a friend supported in naming exactly what it was I was wanting to communicate — an expression of love through activism.
-As this friend puts it, “love is an action verb”, or to summarize the words of Rachel Cargle, knowledge leads to empathy leads to action.
+As the late belle hooks taught us, “love is an action”, or to summarize the words of Rachel Cargle, knowledge leads to empathy leads to action.

 Instead of choosing to periodically donate a portion of the shop’s proceeds to an organization [which Hina Luna also participates in] and stopping there, my hope is that the Love In Action segment will inspire you to visit the websites of the featured individuals and organizations, commit to learning more, and give what you can without a third party [like myself] involved.